BY-LAWS OF NEWCOMERS OF SAN ANTONIO

-Section 1.
-President: Appoint Chairpersons, conduct General Meetings and monthly Board Meetings, oversee and advise the Board members.
+President: Appoint Chairpersons, conduct General Meetings, preside over monthly Board Meetings and Coffees, oversee and advise the Board members.

-Section 2.
-First Vice-President: Maintain and update the membership files, share files with appropriate board members regularly, collect dues, introduce new members at the general meetings.
+First Vice-President: Maintain and publish the membership files, distribute a Directory annually and share files with appropriate board members regularly.
+Monitor payment of dues and report payments to Treasurer.
 Be prepared to perform all duties of the President when called upon to do so.
 Initiate and serve as a member of the Nominating Committee.

-Section 4.
-Treasurer: Receive all dues and income, pay all bills with the approval of the Board, maintain accounts, and submit a monthly report for approval by the Board.
-Treasurer shall also be responsible to have an annual federal tax return prepared.
+Treasurer: Receive all dues and income, pay all bills with the approval of the Board, maintain accounts, and submit to the Board a monthly report and annual proposed budget.
+The treasurer shall also be responsible to have an annual federal tax return prepared.

-Section 8.
-A personal computer with web access is necessary for Executive Officers.
+Personal computer skills with web access are necessary for Executive Officers.

 Duties of the Appointed Chairpersons

-Section 9.
-Reservations Chair(s): Collect reservation payment for luncheons, maintain list of attendees and greet attendees at the luncheons.
-Prepare nametags and menu cards for attendees of the luncheons.
+Reservations Chair(s): Monitor luncheon reservations and payment system and report payments to Treasurer.
+Maintain a list of attendees and greet attendees at the luncheons.
+Prepare name tags and menu cards for attendees of the luncheons.

-Section 12.
-A personal computer with web access is necessary for Appointed Chairpersons.
+Personal computer skills with web access are necessary for Appointed Chairpersons.

 Amendments and Revisions

-Section 1.
-These By-Laws may be amended or reviewed at any General Meeting by a majority vote of the membership in attendance, provided notice was given at a previous meeting and posted in the newsletter.
+These By-Laws may be amended or reviewed at any General Meeting by a majority vote of the membership in attendance, provided notice was given at a previous meeting and communicated to the membership.